hchenqi/ViewDesign/README.md

 Each view occupies a rectangular region on its parent view.
 Usually the position of a view on its parent view is decided by the parent view completely, but the size of a view can be decided by both the view and its parent view.

 The size traits `Fixed`, `Auto` and `Relative` marks how the width or the height of a view should be decided.
+This is not enforced as a general API but largely adopted by common view components.

 - `Fixed` means a dimension of a view is assigned by its parent view.